 "Thank you," I said politely, breaking off a small bite, "where's Tavi?"

 "Er… Octavius," apparently I was the only one who called him that.

 "Oh!
 Him and the boys were going on about some Muggle studies project, so I offered to bring you some food.
 I also actually wanted to invite you to come to my birthday celebration.
 It's nothing big, and no drinking," she added hastily at the look on my face, "just James, Sirius, Lily, Remus, Peter, Octavius, and Penny."

-"She's another Gryffindor sixth year," Lynn explained, "You met her at the party last weekend… she has short black hair… brown eyes… wearing the green dress?"
+"She's another Gryffindor sixth year," Lynn explained, "You met her at the party last weekend… she has short black hair… blue eyes… wearing the green dress?"